 Akbar the Great (1542–1605) The third Moghul Emperor, Akbar consolidated his Empire across India, through a series of striking military victories.
 His reign saw the blossoming of the Moghul Empire as a beacon of culture and religious tolerance.

 Ataturk (1881–1938) Military officer in the Turkish army.
 Led the Turkish independence struggle and founded the Turkish Republic.
 Widely revered in Turkey as the father of the nation.

 Adolf Hitler (1889–1945) Dictator of Nazi Germany from 1933–1945.
 Ordered invasion of Poland, Western Europe, North Africa and the Soviet Union.
 As leader, he also persecuted the Jews and other minority groups, being responsible for the deaths of more than 6 million Jews and people of other minorities.

 Lech Walesa (1943– ) Leader of the Polish Solidarity Movement, which sought to end Communist rule.
 Walesa became the first non-Communist President in 1991.
 Awarded the Nobel Peace Prize in 1983.

 King Henry VIII (1491–1547) was England’s most famous and perhaps most notorious King.
-He had six wives, two of which he executed.
+He had six wives, two of whom he executed.
 Henry VIII also split the Church of England from Rome to enable him to remarry.

 Thomas Jefferson (1743–1826) 3rd President of US.
 Principle author of the Declaration of Independence.
 Third President of the US from 1801–1809.

 Charles de Gaulle (1890–1970) French leader who offered opposition to the Nazi occupation.
-During Second World War was ‘Leader of the Free French’ based in London.
+During the Second World War was ‘Leader of the Free French’ based in London.
 After the war became an influential figure in shaping France’s post-war future.